european-summer-of-code/esoc2025/cards/gcos-esoc2025-batches.md

 ## The application process

 Here is the timeline for the application process.
-Dates are relative to the release of the project.

-- day 0 = T. Release of the project, announcements
-- T plus 3 calendar weeks, 18:00 (UTC), rounded up.
+There are three stages, explained in detail below.
+Dates differ by batch.

+### batch 1 projects

+- March 19, 18:00 (UTC).
+Applications via the ESoC application form open.
+- March 27, 18:00 (UTC).
+Applications via the GC.OS application form open.
+- April 9, 18:00 (UTC).
 First stage.
-You must complete all first round application steps by this deadline.
-This includes the ESoC application, and the GC.OS application form, and any first stage entrance tasks (if specified).
+You must complete the ESoC application, and the GC.OS application form by this deadline.
-- First stage entrance tasks are listed in the project card, e.g., opening a PR to an open source repository.
-Not all projects have this.
-- At latest T plus 4 calendar weeks, 18:00 (UTC) = T2.
-We inform you of the first stage outcome (proceed to interview) *latest*.
+- April 11.
+We inform you of the first stage outcome (proceed to interview) *latest* by April 11, but hopefully sooner.
-- two calendar weeks after T2.
+- April 11 to April 25.
 Second stage.
 Interviews happen during this time.
-Preferred days are Monday and Tuesday.
-You may prefer to keep these days free.
+Preferred dates are April 15 and 16.
+Please keep these dates free if possible.
-- Calendar week 3 after T2, at latest.
+- May 1.
 We take at most one week to inform you of the final interview outcome.
-- Calendar week 4 after T2 (at latest calendar week 8 after T).
+- May 15.
 The project starts.

+If you get stuck or have questions, please feel free to reach out to us on `info(at)gcos(dot)ai` or the [LinkedIn page for ESoC](https://www.linkedin.com/posts/european-summer-of-code)

+### batch 3 projects

+- March 19, 18:00 (UTC).
+Applications via the ESoC application form open.
+- April 29, 18:00 (UTC).
+Applications via the GC.OS application form open.
+- May 14, 18:00 (UTC).
+First stage.
+You must complete the ESoC application, and the GC.OS application form by this deadline.
+- May 16.
+We inform you of the first stage outcome (proceed to interview) *latest* by April 11, but hopefully sooner.
+- May 19 to May 30.
+Second stage.
+Interviews happen during this time.
+Preferred dates are May 19 and 20.
+Please keep these dates free if possible.
+- June 2.
+We take at most one week to inform you of the final interview outcome.
+- June 9.
+The project starts.

-If you get stuck or have questions, please feel free to reach out to us on [the GitHub discussion forum](https://github.com/european-summer-of-code/esoc2025/discussions), or directly via `info(at)gcos(dot)ai`.
+If you get stuck or have questions, please feel free to reach out to us on `info(at)gcos(dot)ai` or the [LinkedIn page for ESoC](https://www.linkedin.com/posts/european-summer-of-code)

 ### Application forms

-The deadline to complete all of these is T plus 3 calendar weeks, 18:00 (UTC), rounded up, where T is the time of first project announcment.
-This is the same deadline as indicated in the project card or on the webpage, where the exact day will be named.
+The deadline to complete all of these is April 9, 18:00 (UTC) for batch 1, or May 14, 18:00 (UTC) for batch 3.

 1. Fill in and submit the [ESoC application form](https://www.linkedin.com/posts/european-summer-of-code_european-summer-of-code-activity-7308135810648715264-RbpO)